richarvey/techshift-modernise/content/page/lab3.md

 #### Updating the SPA code repository

 SSH into your web server.
 You will need the certificate you created in lab 1.
- - Select the EC2 service, select Instances from the right hand menu and tick the box next to the TSAGallery::WebServer
+ - Select the EC2 service, select Instances from the left hand menu and tick the box next to the TSAGallery::WebServer
- - Click Connect to get the connection instructions.
+ - Click on Actions dropdown at the top -> Connect to get the connection instructions.

 Once you have connected to your web server via SSH, we need to clone the empty CodeCommit repository.
 In the browser, select the CodeCommit service and click on the TSAGallery-SPA repository.